Supmenow/diditbackend/readme.md

 2. Pass api-key in header as user api-key
 3. Pass a list of phone numbers {"numbers":["+331234123123","(+44)1234233123","00449384123123","07384123123","019384123123"]}
 4. You will get the user back and the friends

+# Send a dong
+1. POST to http://139.59.184.179/api/v1/send (IP will change to URI soon)
+2. Pass api-key in header as user api-key
+3. You will receive a 200 response with the user data.